Part of our 2009 Thanksgiving dinner -- which we cooked completely in-truck -- was sweet potato casserole.

-You will see it on the left side of this plate along with turkey, bread dressing, broccoli and cranberry sauce.
+You will see its rich, orangey goodness on the left side of this plate along with turkey, bread dressing, broccoli and cranberry sauce.

-After the sweet potatoes have been boiling for a while, Mike tests their doneness with a fork, being careful not to get burned by the steam.
+After the sweet potatoes had been boiling for a while, Mike tested their doneness with a fork, being careful not to get burned by the steam.

 He said that for the size of chunks he prepared, the total boiling time was about 20 minutes after the water started to boil again.